All core courses are offered in Session A (May 22 - June 30, 2023)

 Required Core Course

-In this course, students explore the meaning of the digital humanities through critical readings and case studies.
-In both, students assess the value of the new knowledge that is being generated in the field, and weigh that knowledge in terms of traditional humanities methods.
-This theory and methods course prepares students to apply digital methods in reflective and responsible ways, and to understand the potentials of the digital within the humanities.
+In this course, we will evaluate a variety of digital humanities projects through theoretical scholarship in the field, in order to critically assess the value of the new knowledge that is being generated, and to weigh that knowledge in terms of traditional humanities methods.
+We will explore the fundamental arguments that are being advanced about these new methods and how they interact with humanities’ interpretive underpinnings.
+This course will prepare students to apply digital methods in ethical, reflective, and responsible ways—understanding the potentials of the digital within the humanities.

 Required Core Course